 Design: distinctive siblings

-The iPhone 12 Mini adopts the retro-futuristic look still favoured by Apple for its current flagship devices.
+The iPhone 13 and 13 Mini adopt the retro-futuristic look still favoured by Apple for its current flagship devices.
 Aping the flat-panel chassis of the iPhone 4, it benefits from an aluminium frame and comes outfitted with a sturdy Ceramic Shield screen covering.
-As the Mini moniker suggests, its dimensions strike a balance between palm-filling and pocket-friendly, standing 131.5mm tall and fronted by a notched 5.4in display.
+As the Mini moniker suggests, the smaller model’s dimensions strike a balance between palm-filling and pocket-friendly, standing 132mm tall and fronted by a notched 5.4in display.

 What about the SE?
 Despite the hardware updates, it sticks with the look of its predecessor – a look borrowed from the iPhone 8, first seen in 2017.
 It’s a shell that’s aged pretty well.
 There’s a certain timeless appeal to the aluminium and glass chassis, giving the SE nostalgia value.
 Plus Apple has upgraded the back panel with the iPhone 13’s tougher glass.

 That said, there’s no escaping that the hefty bezels above and below the SE’s 4.7in display look distinctly dated in 2022.
-And because of those bezels, the iPhone SE is actually taller than the iPhone 12 Mini by 6.9mm, despite the former’s smaller screen.
+And because of those bezels, the iPhone SE is actually taller than the iPhone 13 Mini by 6.9mm, despite the former’s smaller screen.
 A small, affordable iPhone is no bad thing, but those chunky borders look like a clear waste of precious space in this era of all-screen smartphones.
-If you want an iPhone without them, you’re looking at the 11 or 12 Mini.

 Display: small, medium & large